Marc A. Scott

 - Social Capital, Financial Knowledge, and Hispanic Student College Choices (with Noga O'Connor and Floyd Hammack), in Research in Higher Education, 2010.

-- RESCH-GE 2090 - Space Matters (Applied Spatial Statistics)
+- APSTA-GE 2090 - Space Matters (Applied Spatial Statistics)

 Statistics Stratification Work and Occupations Economics of Education Higher Education Biostatistics